Materials: Foam and coils

 1 = Very poor 2 = Not good 3 = Fair 4 = Good 5 = Excellent

 Back Sleepers: Back sleepers don’t need a ton of contouring so they should do fine on this mattress as well.
 The top layers accept weight without collapsing, so the back and hips will stay aligned if you’re on your back sleeping.
-For more options, check out our Best Mattresses for Back Sleepers guide.
+For more options, check out our best mattresses for back sleepers guide.
 For lightweight, average-weight and heavyweight back sleepers, the Tuft & Needle Hybrid offers a great surface for pressure relief and weight distribution.

 Stomach Sleepers: The best mattresses for stomach sleepers are ones that properly support your chest and shoulders and prevent your hips from sinking.
 The Tuft & Needle Hybrid is a medium firm mattress, which means it provides enough support to prevent sinkage and keeps the spine aligned to promote a healthy posture.
 It’s great for stomach sleepers of all body types.

 Side Sleepers: Average-weight and heavyweight side sleepers should have plenty of contouring thanks to the quilted and foam layers on top of the thinner gauge coil layer.
 This allows the mattress to provide notable pressure relief.
 The coils allow the layers to do a better job handling weight without losing its durability.
 Lightweight side sleepers might not sink firmly enough into the mattress to achieve all the contouring benefits of the foam.
+For better pressure-relieving mattress, see our picks for the best mattress for side sleepers.

 If you are interested in exploring other Tuft & Needle models, check out our Tuft & Needle Mattress Comparison.

 The Tuft & Needle hybrid offers a level of bouncy responsiveness that’s not over-the-top, but still helps you feel as if you’re sleeping “on” the bed rather than “in” it.
 It’s easy to get in and out of the mattress, and changing positions throughout the night is a breeze.
 If you’re a combination sleeper, you’ll love the responsiveness of this bed.
+For similar options, see the best innerspring mattresses that provide a bouncy surface for easy movement.

 The Tuft & Needle Hybrid mattress is a medium-firm mattress (around a 6/10 on our firmness scale) thanks to the dual-coil layer inside.
 Most people crave a medium to medium-firm feel to their mattresses, so these levels suit a wide variety of sleepers.
 Still, lightweight side sleepers should consider looking for a softer mattress that cradles their pressure points.
+For mattresses with deeper contouring, check out the best soft mattresses.

 The Tuft & Needle Hybrid has cooling features from top to bottom that give the best cooling mattresses for hot sleepers a run for their money.
 The mattress is manufactured with graphite and gel-beads into the top bit of foam and quilted it into a 2-inch pillow-top.
 The graphite and gel-beads suck heat away from your body into the open-cell structure throughout the night.
 The foams are also “hydrophilic,” meaning they repel moisture.
 If you sweat, the moisture will evaporate even on hot nights.
 Not to mention, individually-pocketed coils deliver extra airflow and breathability.

 If you sleep with a partner or even a pet, you might have been awoken during the night at least once by your counterpart’s tossing and turning.
 That’s why, especially for couples, it’s important to have a bed that isolates motion.
 Because the mattress is made with several layers of foam and has a relatively thick, durable construction, it isolates motion well.
 There’s still a bit of motion transfer – after all, the metal coils used in its construction aren’t known for isolating motion – but it’s not bad at all for a hybrid bed.
+If motion isolation is important for you and your partner, check out the best mattress for couples.

 Most beds that have a layer of pocketed coils are likely to have above-average edge support, and the Tuft & Needle Hybrid’s double layers of coils are no exception.
 The metal construction of the bottom portion of the bed contributes to a great edge support, so you don’t feel like you’re about to roll off the bed when you sit on the edge.
+To make the most of your mattress surface, see the best queen size mattresses.

 The Tuft & Needle Hybrid combines three different sections of foam interspersed with two different coil layers.